-We’ve all experienced unexpected financial emergencies—a fender bender, an unexpected medical bill, a broken appliance, a loss of income, or even a damaged cell phone.
+We’ve all experienced unexpected financial emergencies-a fender bender, an unexpected medical bill, a broken appliance, a loss of income, or even a damaged cell phone.
 Large or small, these unplanned expenses often feel like they hit at the worst times.
-40% of American adults wouldn’t be able to cover a $400 emergency with cash, savings or a credit-card charge that they could quickly pay off, a Federal Reserve survey finds.
+40% of American adults wouldn’t be able to cover a $400 emergency with cash, savings, or a credit card charge that they could quickly pay off, a Federal Reserve survey finds.

 Setting up a dedicated savings or emergency fund is one essential way to protect yourself, and it’s one of the first steps you can take to start saving.
-By putting money aside—even a small amount—for these unplanned expenses, you’re able to recover quicker and get back on track towards reaching your larger savings goals.
+By putting money aside-even a small amount-for these essential expenses, you’re able to recover quicker and get back on track towards reaching your larger savings goals.

 What is an emergency fund?

 An emergency fund is an account set aside to gather money for emergency use.
 The emergency itself may be anything, but it’s wise to plan for the worst.
 Emergency funds are something that you can’t create overnight.
 It can sometimes take over a year to build a fund sufficient to meet your minimum emergency needs and years to build up a more robust amount of savings.